Mohammed-Alnemari/cen214b/Labs.md

 * You can learn more about VirtualBox at https://www.virtualbox.org/manual/ch01.html

 ### Part 1b: SSH
 SSH (Secure shell) is a method of remotely connecting to and running commands on another computer.
-Cornell makes Ubuntu machines available to computer science students and we have created one specifically for this class that is equivalent to the VM that is made available.

-Important Note for SSH

-This is a system that will work anytime you’re connected to the internet... on Cornell Campus.
-Cornell's SSH network requires being connected to the same network as the machine you’re connecting to.
-Never fear though, the solution to this is called a VPN - a Virtual Private Network.
-This is a service that routes your traffic through a server (in this case on Cornell campus) so that you can connect to the VPN even when not on Cornell Wifi.

-You can find the VPN installation and connection instructions here.
-After installation, follow the connection tutorial at the same page to set up the connection.

 Important: If you use Windows, your computer does not come with an SSH client.
 Skip down to "For Windows users only", then come back here to complete the process"